Daniel43276/skills-github-pages/index.md

 ---
-title: Welcome to my blog my name is Daniel.
+title: Welcome to my blog; my name is Daniel.
 ---